emdash/idris-todo/README.md

 # An Idris Sqlite3 Example

-This is a command-line todolsit application which demonstrates the use of [idris2-sqlite3](https://github.com/stefan-hoeck/idris2-sqlite3/tree/main)
+This is a command-line todolist application which demonstrates the use of [idris2-sqlite3](https://github.com/stefan-hoeck/idris2-sqlite3/tree/main)

 Still a work in progress.